dminischetti/FlowState/README.md

 ## Offline & Sync

-- `public/sw.js` caches the application shell and falls back for API requests.
 - `assets/js/db.js` creates an IndexedDB database with `notes` cache and `outbox` queue.
 - Failed mutations enqueue into the outbox; when the browser regains connectivity the queue syncs via the REST API.
 - A sync bubble in the footer indicates pending operations.